physimals/physimals/_pages/software.md

 subjects.
 The tensors were non-linearly transformed to MNI space and averaged.
 The average tensor was then eigen-decomposed to give orientation and microstructure maps.
 These atlases are also available in FSL, for full details see [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases){:target="_blank"}.

-Tract atlases were generated using [XTRACT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/XTRACT){:target="_blank"}.
+WM tract atlases were generated using [XTRACT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/XTRACT){:target="_blank"}.
 Probabilistic tractography was performed in each of the 1065 subjects.
 The resultant spatial distributions were binarised and averaged, giving a population-probability map for each tract.

-The human atlases are also accompanid by white matter tractography atlases of the macaque brain (obtained using 6 animals).
+The human WM atlases are also accompanid by WM atlases of the macaque brain (obtained using 6 animals).

 All [WM atlases](https://github.com/swarrington1/WM_atlases){:target="_blank"} are provided.